BMP180 Barometric Pressure Sensor Hookup

 (If you don’t see this menu item, you may not have installed the library correctly, or didn’t restart the Arduino IDE.
 Take another look at the library installation page to see if you missed any steps.)

 When the example opens, upload it to your Arduino (remember to select the correct board type and serial port), and open the Serial Monitor to 9600 baud.
 You should see some diagnostic information (if it can’t find the device, double check your hardware connections) followed by pressure readings.
-For more about pressure, see the next page, Measuring Weather and Altitude.
+For more about pressure, see the next section, Measuring Weather and Altitude.
+The readings in your terminal should look something like this, with data more relevant to your current location.

 Writing Your Own Sketches